Quantization of Hitchin integrable system via positive characteristic: Hitchin map and opers in characteristic (by Roman Bezrukavnikov, Tsao-Hsien Chen, and Xinwen Zhu)

-We require the marking $\phi$ is compatible with $\tilde\phi$. \end{enumerate} \end{definition} Notice that if we drop condition (3) in above definition, then we obtain the definition of $G$-opers in \cite{BD}.
-As shown in \emph{loc. cit.}, a $G$-oper has $Z(G)$ as its automorphism group, the additional condition (3) eliminate these automorphisms (cf. \cite[Proposition 2.1]{B}).
 We denote by $\on{Op}_G$ the scheme of $G$-opers with marking on $C$.
+Notice that if we drop condition (3) and the data of~$\phi$ in the above definition, then we obtain the definition of $G$-opers in \cite{BD}.
+As shown in \emph{loc.\ cit.}, a $G$-oper has $Z(G)$ as its automorphism group, the additional condition (3) eliminate these automorphisms (cf. \cite[Proposition 2.1]{B}).

 \begin{remark} When $G$ is of adjoint type, there exits a unique marking $\phi$ compatible with $\tilde\phi$.
 Thus, in this case, the condition (3) is automatic.
-In general, the conditions (1) and (2) do not imply the existence of $\phi$, hence we are limiting our collection of opers compared to \cite{BD}. \end{remark}
+In general, the conditions (1) and (2) do not imply existence of $\phi$, hence we are limiting our collection of opers compared to \cite{BD}. \end{remark}